jagerber48/sciform/docs/source/usage.rst

 :class:`float`, :class:`str`, or :class:`int`.
 :class:`Decimal`, :class:`str` and :class:`int` are unambiguously
 converted to :class:`Decimal` objects.
-For :class:`float` input, we first cast the float to a :class:`str` to get its shortest round-trippable decimal representation, then convert to :class:`Decimal`.
+For :class:`float` inputs, the values are first cast to :class:`str` instances to get their shortest round-trippable decimal representations.
+These shortest round-trippable strings are then converted into :class:`Decimal` instances.
 For high precision applications it is recommended that users provide input to :mod:`sciform` either as :class:`str` or :class:`Decimal`.